ansible/instruqt/tracks/test-getting-started-servicenow-automation/03-fix-and-close/assignment.md

 A new playbook has been created in your `VS Code` tab.
 - Review the new playbook called `change-attach.yml` as before
-- launch the new job template using the rocketship icon next to the 3rd job template in Automation Controller
+- launch the job template `3 - Attach change request (change-attach.yml)` in Automation Controller
 - Watch for job completion in Automation Controller

 Going back to ServiceNow, select `Change - Open` under your favorites.
 This should list out all open change requests.
 You should see a new change request has been created with the title `"Reboot the webserver"`.
 Notice how other relevant fields (such as 'Description' and 'On hold reason') have been updated as well.